torstenboettjer/sandbox/README.md

 * *Secure Distribution:* It must use a package cache for distribution.
 This provides supply chain control and enables secure, non-interactive, unattended updates.
 * *Reliable Rollbacks:* The system configurations must be declarative (describing what the system should look like, not how to build it).
 This allows for fast and easy rollbacks if any malfunction occurs.

-The sandbox is designed to be a portable, secure, and easily reversible environment that doesn't dictate your final production setup.
+The development environment is designed to be a portable, secure, and easily reversible environment that doesn't dictate your final production setup.

 ## Technology Stack